2018 Pennsylvania primary: There's a lot you need to know

 A full slate of Democrats and Republicans is running for lieutenant governor.

-On the Democratic side, incumbent Mike Stack, of Philadelphia, is challenged by Nina Ahmad, a scientist and former president of the Philadelphia National Organization for Women (NOW); Chester County Commissioner Kathi Cozzone; John Fetterman, mayor of Braddock, Pa.; and Ray Sosa, president of Round Hills Investments and Services, a career banker and insurance agent and a Montgomery County resident.
+On the Democratic side, incumbent Mike Stack, of Philadelphia, is challenged by Nina Ahmad, a scientist and former president of the Philadelphia National Organization for Women (NOW); Chester County Commissioner Kathi Cozzone; John Fetterman, mayor of Braddock, Pa.; and Ray Sosa, president of Round Hills Investments and Services, a career banker and insurance agent from Montgomery County.

 On the Republican ballot are Jeff Bartos of Philadelphia, who owns a contracting company and several real estate companies in the Philadelphia area; Kathleen Coder, an Allegheny County businesswoman and community leader seeking to reform Pennsylvania politics; Peg Luksik, a longtime educator and anti-abortion advocate from Johnstown; and Diana Irey Vaughan, a Washington County commissioner.